GauravDawra/Shell/README.md

     1. `-d [file/directory name]`: This flag is used to allow removal of directories as well.
 You can pass either a directory or a file if you use this flag.
     2. `-i [filename]`: This flag asks for permission before deleting the specified file.
 Write `yes` if you want to proceed with deletion or `no` if you don't want to delete it.

+- # `mkdir [directoryname]`: an external command
+    Makes a new directory in the directory specified.